 Basically it means if your site is not secure (HTTPS) then whenever a user starts to fill out your web form, they will see the “Not secure” alert.
 Even though the actual technicalities of the form are no different to the past, it’s just that now the browser will display a more obvious warning where previously it went unnoticed.

 What do I need to do?

-If you are on one of our monthly maintenance packages, then you don’t need to do anything, this has already been taken care of.
+Customers on one of our VIP Care Plans don’t need to do anything, this has already been taken care of.

-If you’re unsure – visit your website and see if you have “https:” and the green padlock in the address bar of your site.
-If you have, then there is nothing else to worry about, if you don’t then make sure you get in touch so we can set up a secure certificate for your website.
+If you’re unsure if your site is secure or not – visit your website and see if you have “https:” and a padlock in the address bar of your site and if there is then there is nothing else to worry about, if you don’t see a padlock then make sure you get in touch so we can set up a secure certificate for your website.